 - AMA Professionalism in the Use of Social Media

 - Yale University Policy - Electronic Communication of Health Related Information

 Most health care is delivered physically, in person (at least for now).
 So the impact of social media is greatest before (soliciting opinions, research) and after an episode of care (sharing opinions and reviews) and for the population that regularly accesses services through social media.
 Obvious exceptions to this are interactions facilitated by the technology underlying social media that is transforming clinical delivery every day.
 Skype, FaceTime and other applications enabling live visual and voice exchange between providers and patients are examples.
 Take note of the Oklahoma Medical Disciplinary Board’s action involving treatment of patients using Skype.

 This disciplinary action is particularly relevant in light of the Federation of State Medical Boards guidance on social media.
 From Illinois to the great state of Rhode Island, the adoption of these standards differs widely.
 Rhode Island has adopted the guidance with very few changes by the Rhode Island Board of Medical Licensure.

 The FSMB policy provides that a physician-patient relationship can begin online, as does the Rhode Island Board of Medical Licensure Policy.
 This guidance policy explicitly approves the initiation of a physician patient relationship using technologies such as Skype “without a personal encounter.”

-As regulatory positions on social media use in health care evolve, my blogging focus will report those developments and ask for your contribution to thinking on this subject.
-I plan to track the developments in this area, so stay tuned.
-I look forward to continuing the conversation soon.
+As regulatory positions on social media use in health care evolve, our blogging focus will report those developments and ask for your contribution to thinking on this subject.
+We plan to track the developments in this area, so stay tuned.
+We look forward to continuing the conversation soon.